DHTMLX/gantt-docs/data/desktop/auto_scheduling.md

 @edition:pro

 @todo:
-- add link to the constraint control section<br>
+- add link to the constraint control section and columns config section<br>
 - update the image for columns types